-Drainage: Character Images
+DRAINAGE: CHARACTER IMAGES

-SNAPSHOT REPORT: UTILITIES The Snapshot Report The snapshot report is designed to provide an overview of the current conditions within the neighborhood.
+SNAPSHOT REPORT: UTILITIES

+The snapshot report is designed to provide an overview of the current conditions within the neighborhood.
 The snapshot is not exhaustive, but rather a foundation to engage in conversation about the existing and future plans to be developed.

-Existing Network: Sanitary Sewer The Irondale neighborhood receives sanitary sewer service from South Adams County Water and Sanitation District (District).
-The majority of the Irondale neighborhood's wastewater system flows north to East 88th Avenue and heads west.
-The remaining small area, including the pipe in Oneida Street and the south half block of Rosemary Street, flows south to the sewer line in East 80th Street.
-The existing sewer system reaches most of properties in Irondale.
-The few remaining parcels without an adjacent sewer main would need minor sewer extensions to be served.
-According to District staff, much of the system on the east side of Rosemary is less than 15 years old, and the gravity main in Rosemary Street is deep and in good condition.
-The District is currently updating the water and sewer master plan based on land uses in the City's 2010 Comprehensive plan.
-At this time, there are no short-term improvements identified for this neighborhood, however the master plan update should identify priority improvements to enhance the sewer system.
-The sewer pipes within Irondale are between 8 and 16 inches and consist of the following materials: PVC, VCP, concrete and plastic.
-The existing sanitary sewer system reaches most of the parcels within the neighborhood.
-Wherever a parcel is not adjacent to a public sewer main, an extension is required per District standards.
-There are several properties connected to septic systems.
-These systems are located . .
+Existing Network: Sanitary Sewer

+The Irondale neighborhood receives sanitary sewer service from South Adams County Water and Sanitation District (District).
+The majority of the Irondale neighborhood's wastewater system flows north to the interceptor below East 88th Avenue.
+The remaining small area, including the pipe in Oneida Street and the south half block of Rosemary Street, flows south to the sewer line in East 80th Street
-See

-Existing Utilities Map

-on Page #
+There is over 40,600 linear feet (7.7 miles) of sewer lines in Irondale ranging from 8 - 21 inches in diameter.
+Approximately 75% of the system is PVC pipe.
+The remaining 25% is VCP.
+VCP interceptors are present underneath $80^{th}$ and $88^{th}$ Avenues.
+The interceptor in $80^{th}$ Avenue was installed in 1956 while the interceptor in $88^{th}$ Avenue was installed in 1977.
+A patch of the system near middle of Quebec Street also consists of VCP which was installed in 1956.

+Wherever a parcel is not adjacent to a public sewer main, an extension, per District standards, will be required.

+DISCOVER

+PAGE 20

-Existing Network: Water System Irondale's water is provided by South Adams County Water and Sanitation District (District).
+Existing Network: Water System

+Irondale's water is provided by South Adams County Water and Sanitation District (District).
 Most of the water lines in Irondale meet current standards regarding size and material type.
 However, the District is currently updating their water and sewer master plan to identify priority improvements to enhance the water system.